Time-Optimized Safe Navigation in Unstructured Environments through Learning Based Depth Completion: Methodology

 where $t_i$ represents the time spent in the safe flight corridor $i$. $f$ is the number of safe flight corridors.
 Each spline $B_i(t)$ is defined as the following function

-where $c^k_i$ is the coefficient of the polynomial, $k$ represents the coefficient number and $i$ is the spline number.
-In literature, an alternative name for the coefficient is control points when describing Bernstein polynomials. $b^5_k(t)$ represents the basis function defined in \cite{bebot} for order $5$ and 1-D polynomial.
+where $c_{k,i}$ is the coefficient of the polynomial, $k$ represents the coefficient number and $i$ is the spline number.
+In literature, an alternative name for the coefficient is control points when describing Bernstein polynomials. $b_{k,5}(t)$ represents the basis function defined in \cite{bebot} for order $5$ and 1-D polynomial.
+We can see in fig.~\ref{fig:spline_defintion} a visualization of our spline.